uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ### "3D Coronavirus SARS-CoV-2 Protein Visualization" notebook:

 This notebook provides an example to manipulate coronavirus SARS-CoV-2 DNA sequence, amino acid sequence and use visualization tools to present the three-dimensional (3D) structure of SARS-CoV-2 protein structures interactively.

+### "Percentage ICU bed availability prediction in state of Illinois" notebook:

+The Delta variant of the coronavirus has been spreading rapidly throughout the US and the world.
+This variant is highly transmissible and more virulent.
+It's critical to prepare sufficient medical supplies to meet patients needs, such as ICU beds and ventilators.
+In this notebook, we construct an Hierarchical Bayesian Binomial Regression model, a Univariate/Multivariate LSTM model and a Univariate/Multivariate CNN-LSTM model forecasting the percentage of ICU bed availability for the next 14 days.

+### "COVID-19 X-ray images classification" notebook:

+Recent findings obtained using radiology imaging techniques suggest that such images contain salient information about the COVID-19 virus.
+Application of advanced artificial intelligence techniques coupled with radiological imaging can be helpful for the accurate detection of COVID-19.
+This notebook is a replication of the [DarkCovidNet model](https://pubmed.ncbi.nlm.nih.gov/32568675/) to classify radiological images as indicative of either "COVID-19" or "No Finding" to assist in the diagnosis if COVID-19.

+### "SEIR Forecast" notebook:

+In seir-forcast notebook, we demonstrate a SEIR model for COVID-19 in Cook County, Illinois, using data sourced from New York Times.
+We optimized parameters using reported cases and reported deaths in Cook County.
+This notebook is intended to demonstrate the usage of COVID-19 data for epidemiological modeling and is not intended for rigorous scientific interpretation.